BaiyangZhang/BaiyangZhang.github.io/_drafts/2024-03-24-Tsallis-Statistics-in-Biostatistics.md

 S_{AB} = S_A + S_B
 $$

-This additivity property stems from the assumption of statistical independence of the two systems, which implies that the probability of the combined system $ AB $ being in a particular microstate is the product of the probabilities of $A$ and $B$ being in their respective microstates.
+This additivity property stems from the assumption of statistical independence of the two systems, which implies that the probability of the combined system $AB$ being in a particular microstate is the product of the probabilities of $A$ and $B$ being in their respective microstates.
 If $A$ is in a microstate with probability $p_i$ and $B$ is in a microstate with probability $q_j$, then the probability of the combined system being in the microstate characterized by both $p_i$ and $q_j$ is $p_i \cdot q_j$.

 As an example, consider two independent systems $A$ and $B$, each with two possible microstates.
 For system $A$, let the probabilities of the microstates be $p_1$ and $p_2$, and for system $B$, let them be $q_1$ and $q_2$.
 The entropies of systems $A$ and $B$ are: